leviathaninvest/.github/profile/README.md

 The repository is organized to reflect the modular structure of our Next.js Web Application, Web3.0 Marketplace, Mobile Applications, and our proprietary Cryptocurrency and Fiat Currency trading algorithms.
 Key components include:

 - `/components`: Houses reusable React components for the application's UI.
-- `/pages`: Contains the individual pages that make up the web application.
+- `/folderName/page.tsx`: The App Router allows for folder structure to render individual pages that make up our web applications.
 - `/public`: Stores static assets such as images and stylesheets.
 - `/utils`: Houses utility functions and helper modules.